Huegoxaga/notes/finance/related-concepts.md

 ## Ratios

-- Valuation Ratios
+### Valuation Ratios

 - Price to Earnings(P/E) is the ratio for valuing a company that measures its current share price relative to its per-share earnings (EPS)
-    - A lower `P/E` ratio means the stock price is undervalued
+  - A lower `P/E` ratio means the stock price is undervalued, which is good
+  - `P/E` = `Price of Shares` / `EPS`
+    - Earnings per share (EPS) = `Net Income Available to Common Shareholders` / `# of Outshanding Shares`
 - The price/earnings to growth ratio (PEG ratio) is a stock's price-to-earnings (P/E) ratio divided by the annual EPS growth rate
   - Any PEG ratio that is smaller than 1.0 is good
 - The price-to-sales (P/S) ratio is a ratio that compares a company market cap to its revenue over the past 12 months
 - The price-to-book ratio compares a company's market value to its book value, the book value is the total book value of all the shareholders determined when they buy the shares
 - Dividend yield is a financial ratio that shows how much a company pays out in dividends each year relative to its stock price
   - this ratio can go up when the stock price drops, since the the pay out amound keeps the same
 - The dividend payout ratio is the ratio of the total amount of dividends paid out to shareholders relative to the net income of the company

-- Profitability Ratios
+### Profitability Ratios

 - Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets
   - `ROA` = `Net Income` / `Avg.
 Total Assets`
   - The higher the better
 - Return on equity (ROE) is a measure of financial performance calculated by dividing net income by shareholders' equity
   - `ROA` = `Net Income` / `Avg.
 Total Equity`
 - Profit margin is the percentage of sales has turned into profits

-  - Earnings per share (EPS)
-    - `EPS` = `Net Income Available to Common Shareholders` / `# of Outshanding Shares`
-  - Price to Earning (P/E)
-    - `P/E` = `Price of Shares` / `EPS`
-    - The lower the better
-- Efficiency Ratios
+### Efficiency Ratios

 - Inventory turnover is a ratio showing how many times a company has sold and replaced inventory during a given period
   - It shows how fast the company is selling, important ratio for retail companies
 - Asset turnover ratio measures the value of a company's sales or revenues relative to the value of its assets

-- Liquidity Ratios
+### Liquidity Ratios

 - The current ratio is a liquidity ratio that measures a company's ability to pay short-term obligations or those due within one year
   - The current ratio is the proportion of the amount of current assets which only can be sold in one year divided by the amount of current liabilities
   - The higher the better, should be at least great than 1.0
   - `Current Ratio` = `Current Assets` / `Current Liabilities`
   - It measures the current liquidity of the firm
+  - It is greater than one most of the time, so when both `CA`, `CL` decrease for the same amount the ratio increase
 - Working Capital - Similar to current ratio but calculate in dollar amount
   - `Wokring Capital` = `Current Assets` - `Current Liabilities`
 - the quick ratio, also known as the acid-test ratio is a type of liquidity ratio, which measures the ability of a company to use its near cash or quick assets to extinguish or retire its current liabilities immediately
   - The quick ratio is the proportion of the amount of current assets which only can be sold quickly exclude all the inventory divided by the amount of current liabilities
   - This calculation is more conservative than the current ratio
   - `Quick Ratio` = (`Current Assets` - `Inventory`) / `Current Liabilities`
   - `Quick Ratio` = (`Cash` + `Account Receivables` + `Marketable Securities`) / `Current Liabilities`
   - It measures the company's ability to liquidize immediately

-- Debt Ratios
+### Solvency Ratios

 - The debt-to-equity (D/E) ratio is calculated by dividing a company’s total liabilities by its shareholder equity
   - `D/E` = `Total Liabilities` / `Avg Total Equity`
   - Better to be less than 1
 - The debt-to-asset (D/A) ratio measures ability to pay all liabilities
   - Better to be less than 1
   - Low debt ratio is safer than high debt ratio
   - `D/A` = `Total Liabilities` / `Total Assets`
 - Interest coverage ratio can be calculated by dividing a company's earnings before interest and taxes (EBIT) by its interest expense
   - Lower than 1.0 is not good

 ## List of Common Accounts